 Guests do not see a separate service fee

 To keep your payout consistent on Direct Basic, consider adjusting your Direct markup rate to account for fees.
+Use markup rates to increase prices pushed to booking platforms, ensuring your net payout remains consistent after fees.
+Include markups on nightly rates, cleaning fees, and other host-charged fees to maintain accurate payouts.

 How Fees Affect Guest Price and Payout